-Cataracts are the most common vision loss issue seen by our Austin Optometrist for people in their 40s and older.
-This clouding of the lens is also the single most prevalent cause of blindness worldwide and is typically caused by the normal aging process in the eye.
+Cataracts are the most common cause of vision loss seen in people in their 60s and older.
+This clouding of the natural lens in the eye is the single most prevalent cause of blindness worldwide and is typically caused by the normal aging process in the eye.
 But you don't have to let cataracts steal your vision away -- because here at Austin Vision Center, your optometrists, Dr's.
 Hutson, Pham, and Tomeff, can provide proper cataract diagnosis and surgical co-management to keep you seeing well.
 Development of cataracts typically occurs over a number of years and nearly all patients are astounded how much clearer their vision is following their cataract surgery.

 Causes & Symptoms of Cataracts Seen by Your Austin Optometrist

 A cataract occurs when proteins in the lens (which are normally arranged to let light pass through) start clumping together.
 Age-related nuclear cataracts cloud the front and center of the lens.
 Subcapsular cataracts, which occur toward the rear of the lens, are usually associated with use of steroids or diabetes.
 Cortical cataracts develop at the outer zone of the lens, creating spoke-like patterns; they too are associated with diabetes.
 All types of cataracts can be greatly worsened by needless exposure to UV rays.

 Cataracts can interfere with your vision in a variety of ways.
 Symptoms of cataracts include:

 - Low or reduced vision (especially night vision)

 - Apparent dulling of certain colors, especially blue, as if viewing the world through a yellowish filter